camunda/camunda-docs-manual/site/src/documents/api-references/rest/message/post-message.html.md

   <tr>
     <td>correlationKeys</td>
     <td>Used for correlation of process instances that wait for incoming messages.
-    Has to be a json object containg key-value pairs that are matched against process instance variables during correlation.<br/>
+    Has to be a json object containing key-value pairs that are matched against process instance variables during correlation.<br/>
     Each key is a variable name and each value a json variable value object.
 A variable value object has the property <code>value</code>, which is the value to update, and <code>type</code>, which represents the type of the value.
 Valid types are String, Integer, Short, Long, Double and Date.

     <strong>Note:</strong> Process instance variables are the global variables of a process instance.